How To Create An Effective Content Calendar In 2023: Types, Tools, Templates, & Examples

 1. Annual Content Calendar Template Spreadsheet

-Our annual content calendar template shows your content schedule in a monthly format.
-This spreadsheet file includes some solid organization tools to coordinate your content on a monthly scale.
-It lets you perform these tasks to schedule your content:
+The annual content calendar template divides your content schedule into a monthly format.
+It lets you perform these tasks:

 • Note tasks, due dates, and publish dates in a traditional calendar format